Glasses

 There are various types: Claret, burgundy (slightly larger than the claret glass), Paris (all-purpose), and magnum glass (oversized glass that holds 8 to 10 or more ounces).

 The bowl of a red wine glass is wider; deeper than white wine glass.
-It also

 Bowl